SysKitTeam/docs-point/docs/reporting/analytics-reports.md

 ### Inactive Workspaces Report Data

-When the report has been successfully generated, all of the currently inactive workspaces in your environment can be found there.
+Once the report has been generated successfully, all currently inactive workspaces in your environment can be found there.

 The Inactive Workspaces report data can be **exported into PDF and XLSX formats**.